Adalbert I, Count of Vermandois: Life

 Adalbert, also known as Albert, assisted his brother Count Herbert in his marriage to Queen "Ottobega" (Eadgifu of Wessex), the mother of Louis IV of France.
 Adalbert's men escorted (some sources say abducted) Ottobega from the convent in Laon where she resided to her marriage with Herbert, which in turn enraged King Louis.
 There was a prior history between Louis IV and the House of Vermandois as Adalbert's father Herbert II was responsible for the capture, imprisonment and death in captivity of Louis's father King Charles the Simple as well as Louis's own exile to England as an infant.
 Louis confiscated his mother's holdings, the abbey of Saint Mary in Laon which he gave to his wife Gerberga of Saxony and the royal fisc of Attigny.
 In 957, Adalbert and his brother, Robert Count of Meaux and Troyes, were adherents of King Lothair of France.

-When Charles, Duke of Lower Lorraine decided to assert his rights to the throne he was aided by Albert and Albert's two nephews, Herbert III, Count of Meaux and Odo I, Count of Blois.
+When Charles, Duke of Lower Lorraine decided to assert his rights to the throne he was aided by Albert and his two nephews, Herbert III, Count of Meaux and Odo I, Count of Blois.
 The two aided Charles in his plots and continued to make trouble for the new king even after Charles was captured and imprisoned.